Provider

 The free report points out the likely issues and recommends the next paid step.

 The diagnostic call stays fixed and lightweight.
 Larger delivery work is only estimated when the evidence is clear enough and the scope is actually safe for a solo operator to commit to.
+The current default remediation rate is $225/hr — your real quote shows the hour breakdown alongside the total so the number is never arbitrary.

 Regulated or complex environments move toward manual scoping rather than an auto-approved implementation estimate.